Astronauts will be reached by students with Amateur Radio

 HONOLULU (KHON2) — As part of the Amateur Radio on the International Space Program, which promotes STEM opportunities, students from Lana’i High and Elementary School will talk with astronauts on the International Space Station using an Amateur Radio on March 20, at 9:09 a.m.

 ARISS said that project lead, Danyel Erickson and students have been preparing for this event since March 2022.
-In preparation they have started a science club, hosted field trips and stargazing events and invited guest speakers to the school.
+In preparation, they have started a science club, hosted field trips, stargazing events and invited guest speakers to the school.

 Get Hawaii’s latest morning news delivered to your inbox, sign up for News 2 You